Jammy2211/PyAutoLens/docs/overview/lensing.rst

    import autolens.plot as aplt

 To describe the deflection of light, **PyAutoLens** uses *grid* data structures, which are two-dimensional Cartesian grids of (y,x) coordinates.
-Below, we make and plot a uniform Cartesian grid:
+Below, we make and plot a uniform Cartesian grid (the pixel-scale describes the conversion from pixel units to arc-seconds):

 .. code-block:: bash

     grid = al.Grid.uniform(
-        shape_2d=(50, 50), pixel_scales=0.05 # <- The pixel-scale describes the conversion from pixel units to arc-seconds.
+        shape_2d=(50, 50), pixel_scales=0.05
     )

     aplt.Grid(grid=grid)